 Please help us maintain a safe environment for museum visitors and the art.
 For more information, please read our full visitor conduct policy.
 Please see below guidelines, and enjoy your visit!

-- Some things in the museum are interactive, but some things are not.
-Please don’t touch objects or display cases unless otherwise indicated.
-Also, please stay at least 18 inches away from all objects and avoid leaning on display cases.
+- Please don’t touch or lean on objects or display cases unless otherwise indicated.
+Also, please stay at least two feet away from all objects.

-- Umbrellas, briefcases, and bags over 11×16 inches can damage artworks and specimens.
-Please check them in lockers.
+- Umbrellas, briefcases, backpacks, and bags over 14 by 17 by 8 inches can damage artworks and specimens.
+Please check them in lockers.*

 - Baby carriers must be worn facing front.
 Backpack-style carriers may be checked at admission desks.
 We are happy to loan strollers during your visit.